 American “reporters” have become the political equivalent of teen magazine editors; this person is so hunky and in, this other person is so dweeby and out!
 Our cover boy loves argula and hates rainy days.
 He loves to work out and hates to see sad puppies!
 Send us your secret Barack fantasy!
 Special edition Barack Poster: Photoshop yourself in his arms!

 They’re even giving us the beefcake photos of the slender, chest-waxed non-threatening male (ala Bobby Sherman and David Cassidy) who is about to be sworn in as president.
 How dreamy!
 Win a dream date with The Prez!
-We don’t actually know him or have a clue how he’ll lead, so let’s all just look at his pecs!
+We don’t actually know him or have a clue how he’ll lead, but In Bod we Trust, so let’s all just look at his pecs!

 Does all of this portend a presidency of style over substance?
 I doubt it; Obama will not get the same “vacation from history” that Bill Clinton enjoyed.
 In serious times such as these, I suspect a salivating press does not do an American President any favors when it turns him into a beefcake pin-up.

 Don’t get me wrong, I think it’s great that the president-elect and the future first-lady work out; we Americans can use the encouragement and example.
 It’s just too bad that for the last eight years the press did not see it “equally as fit” to praise a presidential work-out regime as an admirable, and not suspect, thing.
 And all because the guy had an R after his name, instead of a D.

 Whether sighing over a godling president or treating another to 8 years of schoolyard name-calling, or bolstering an inarticulate and unaccomplished “princess” after destroying a “much too common” Governor who could run rings around her, American Journalism is largely in the hands of a bunch of 14 year olds.